7ep/demo/docs/BDD.md

 This is a good point to commit our work.
+We'll control git from the terminal, either in Intellij (the Terminal tab is at the bottom) or simply using a terminal provided by the operating system at the correct directory (at the root of the Demo directory)

+run:

+    git status

+it should show something like this:

+    Untracked files:
+      (use "git add <file>..." to include in what will be committed) src/bdd_test/resources/library/return_a_book.feature

+An important part of the development process is reviewing your work at each commit.
+Intellij provides this capability fully.
+There is a tab, "commit", that you can open and examine the files that have changed or been added since our last commit.
+Double-clicking on files here will show a comparison view to see what has changed.
+It is crucial when developing to take your time at this point and think hard about whether each change was most optimal.
+I generally find many opportunities to improve things at this point when coding.

+Presuming everything is fine, let's add all the files, like this:

+    git add .

+And then we'll commit this work locally using this command:

     git commit -m "New feature file - returning a book"

-Run the command,
+Now that's done, run the command,

     gradlew librarybdd

+The build should succeed, but if you scroll back a bit, you will see some complaints from the program about missing step definitions.
+The messages start with this line:

+"You can implement missing steps with the snippets below:"

-and it complains, because we don't have any glue code (also known as "step definitions") for our feature file.
-We're going to fix that soon, but first, open the reports at build/reports/bdd/library/index.html
+That's because we don't have any glue code (also known as "step definitions") for our feature file.
+We're going to fix that soon, but first, open the following report file with a browser like Chrome:

+build/reports/bdd/library/index.html

 Look at the report generated.
 It shows the pending feature at the bottom.

-Let's create a new step definition file, in a file at  src/bdd_test/java/com/coveros/training/library/returnBookStepDefs.java
+Let's create a new step definition file, in the following file (You can find this directory in Intellij and create the class by right-clicking on "library" and selecting New > Java Class, and entering a name of ReturnBookStepDefs):

+src/bdd_test/java/com/coveros/training/library/ReturnBookStepDefs.java

+You will see a new file with content like this:

+    package com.coveros.training.library;

+    public class ReturnBookStepDefs {
+    }

-copy in the pending steps that were suggested to us when we ran Cucumber:
+copy in all the pending steps that were suggested to us when we ran Cucumber (that is, when we ran the command "gradlew librarybdd"):

         @Given("a borrower had checked out a book, {string},")